Correct-Syntax/Gimeljs/docs/source/api_reference.rst

 .. _see-example: examples/setProperty-02.html

 .. note::
     SetProperty method is not suggested for setting style or class properties.
-For this use :ref:`addCSS` (or :ref:`changeCSS`) and :ref:`addClass`.
+For this use :ref:`addCSS` (or :ref:`setCSS`) and :ref:`addClass`.

 Example
 ^^^^^^^